papito/scala-technology-party/README.md

-# Scala Sandbox #
+# Scala Atmosphere Websockets Sandbox #

 #### ...with Scala, Scalatra, and Atmosphere Websockets!
 Special appearance by comedian Long Running Process.
 Music by DJ Drag'n'Drop.
 Warm up by a Trello Impersonator!
 Set design by Bootstrap.
 Catering by KnockoutJS.

-## Goal
-This is a little R&D project to test Atmosphere with Scalatra, as well as to reaseach resilience, best practices, and client techniques.

 ## Status
-First pass at a simple websocket - adding one "Trello" card shows up in other clients in real-time.
+  * "Trello" card shows up in other clients in real-time.
+  * An example of utilizing all cores with futures to do something, and then stopping it via client.

 ## Build & Run ##